shxuryaaz/BlackSwan-Credit-system/README.md

 Traditional credit ratings are updated infrequently, based on opaque methodologies, and often lag behind real-world events.
 This platform transforms this by leveraging high-frequency, heterogeneous public data to create dynamic creditworthiness assessments that investors and regulators can trust because they understand the reasoning behind each score.

-*No more "trust us, we're the experts" now you can actually see why we think what we think* 🔍

 ## 🏗️ System Architecture